TimothySpit/DroidMateFrontEnd/README.md

 # Building and testing DroidMateGUI #

-DroidMateGUI is built as a .war using e.g. an IDE like eclipse EE (http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/mars1).
+DroidMateGUI is built as a .war using e.g. an IDE like eclipse EE and maven (http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/mars1).

 ## First build (just after cloning from repo)